The Louis Brandeis 230 (Trial Proof) print by Andy Warhol from 1980.

 Edition: Edition of 25 TP, signed and numbered in pencil.

-Louis Brandeis was an American lawyer and the first Jew to be appointed to the Supreme Court Justice in 1916.
+Louis Brandeis 230 (Trial Proof) by Andy Warhol is part of his Ten Portraits of Jews of the 20th Century series, created in 1980.
+Louis Brandeis was an American lawyer and the first Jew appointed to the role of Supreme Court Justice in 1916.
 Brandeis had graduated from Harvard Law School and settled in Boston.
 He made a name for himself by championing socially progressive issues and became known as the people’s attorney.”
 His writings on individual rights of privacy was a new concept and has had lasting impacts on American society.
 Brandeis later became involved in the Zionist movement.
 His legacy lives on both through the profound impact he had on the United States Supreme Court, as well as Brandeis University, which was named for the justice and established in 1948.

 Louis Brandeis 230 by Andy Warhol as Part of His Larger Body of Work

 Louis Brandeis 230 by Andy Warhol is a part of his Ten Portraits of Jews of the 20th Century series.
 Brandeis’ championing of privacy is an interesting contrast to Warhol’s fascination in pop culture and celebrities.
-It is noted that Warhol’s portraiture tends to reveal only the surface of a subject.
-In this series of portraits, the type of celebrity Warhol deals with is not so glamorous or typical of his usual pick of movie or rock stars.
+However, in this portfolio he portrayed thought leaders in the same visual language he used for Hollywood stars.
+In doing so, he elevated figures of moral and civic importance, like Brandeis, into his pantheon of cultural icons.

 Share this page: